 During the crucifixion scene, the cross is slowly turned over so that the executioners can bend the nails lest it gets pulled off during the writhing of the victim when the cross is raised.
 It is a horrific scene because we anticipate that when the cross is turned over, Christ will land with his face on the rocky ground.

 But, the vision of Mary of Agreda describes that when the cross made the turn, angels prevented Christ from getting hurt this way.
-The angels made sure that there was an empty space.
-In the film, this is shown so that the cross was seen as if it was suspended.
+The angels made sure that there was an empty space between Christ and the ground.
+In the film, this is shown so that the cross was seen as if it were suspended.
 We don’t see the lower part of the cross so we don’t know if it was caught in between some rocks.
 The film leaves to the imagination of how something like this might happen.
 The point, however, is not what the miracle is, but who it was for.

 Although Mary of Agreda doesn’t mention anyone seeing this miracle, the film shows Mary of Magdalene noticing it.
 This comes at an appropriate time because we see her distraught, weeping uncontrollably, as if about to lose hope.
 We have to remember that Jesus claimed to be the Messiah, and the Jews had very specific ideas of what the Messiah was supposed to do.
 One of them was to fight their enemies and release them from bondage.
 So to see Jesus in captivity and about to be put to death didn’t quite fit with the Messiah they envisioned.
 Christ’s disciples prematurely abandoned him because they lost hope of him being the Messiah – how could he be the Messiah if he was going to die (that and the fear they might be hunted down and be put to death as well.)